I'm Adam M. Smith, computer scientist, design researcher, and software

 world of fatherhood.
 I'll think about updating this webpage when I get back

 to sleeping more than ninety minutes at a time.

 In addition to the serious stuff above, I like to explore generative visual art and music,

 recreational programming all the way down to the hardware/RF level, and

 infinitesimal-thrust spacecraft design and orbital dynamics.
 I also bake bread.

-"Design Spaces" approach to procedural content generation: write down what you think you want, not how to generate it.
+"Design Space Modeling" approach to procedural content generation: write down what you think you want, not how to generate it.